Toyota Yaris Insurance Rates

 Rates are averaged for all Toyota Yaris models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a brief review of the material that was illustrated above.
+The next list is a brief summary of the information touched on above.

-- Teenagers are expensive to insure, with premiums being up to $391 per month if they have full coverage
+- Drivers age 20 and younger are the costliest to insure, with premiums as much as $379 per month if full coverage is purchased

 As you’ve learned from the information above, many factors impact your car insurance rates, like the age of your Yaris model.
 For example, the 2007 Toyota Yaris insurance costs will be much lower than the 2019 Toyota Yaris insurance averages.